Will Sugar Gliders Mate With Their Offspring

 3. Territorial displays: The sire also marks his territory using scent glands to establish boundaries and reinforce his dominance.
 This territorial marking serves as a visual and olfactory deterrent to other sugar gliders, signaling that mating with offspring is not allowed.

-See also How To Fix Sugar Glider Claws
+See also Raptor Wheel Sugar Glider

 Through these behavioral mechanisms, the sire sugar glider maintains a familial structure that minimizes the potential for inbreeding within the colony.